uea-teaching/computer-vision-2022/lectures/epipolar.md

 $$

 ::: notes
-this notation describes the intersections
+Set notation describes the intersections of the planes
 :::

 ## {data-auto-animate="true}